 Warren, Groundsman, Sussex

-Vipassana is commonly taught on retreat, usually in a 10-day format.
-You go away for these 10 days, and engage in a number of practises that help you to face your demons and develop an indifference to pain, joy and suffering through the realisation of their impermanence.
+Vipassana is commonly taught on retreat, usually over ten days.
+You go away for these ten days, and engage in a number of practices that help you to face your demons and develop an indifference to pain, joy and suffering through the realisation of their impermanence.

 These retreats are held in total silence and the techniques taught are there to help you achieve a profound (and often intense) level of experience.
 You sit with crossed legs and a fully erect back and practise for ten to 12 hours a day.